 I’ve been making this classic peanut butter cookie recipe for years.
 Once I find a favorite, there’s no need to hunt down another!

 Leave it to my friend, Kim, of Cravings of a Lunatic to organize a Grab Some Nuts Day!
 There are a lot of wise cracks that could be made with this theme, but I’ll leave them up to your imaginations.
 I was heading to Denver to visit my youngest sister, Maddy, who used to eat slice after slice of peanut butter toast when we were children.
-I knew she’d be thrilled with a special delivery of my Classic Peanut Butter Cookies.
+I knew she’d be thrilled with a special delivery of this Classic Peanut Butter Cookie recipe.